Starting and leaving a job

 - come to a collective agreement unless there’s a genuine reason not to, based on reasonable grounds (an employer won’t have a “genuine reason” just because they disagree in principle with collective bargaining, as opposed to having individual agreements only), and

-- respect the role of each other’s representative (if there is one) and bargain only through the representative, and
+- respect the role of each other’s representative (if there is one) and only bargain through the representative, and

 - provide the other side with the information necessary to support their claims or responses.